RareSkills/learn-solidity/content/15-erc20-tokens.md

 }
 ```

 Aha, we snuck in an extra line of code there: **require(to != address(0), "cannot send to address(0))**

 Why is this?
-Well, nobody "owns" the zero address, so tokens sent there are un-spendable.
+Well, nobody "owns" the zero address, so tokens sent there are unspendable.
 By convention, sending a token to the zero address should reduce the **totalSupply** so we want to have a separate function for that.

 Now we introduce a concept of **allowance**.

 **Allowance**